tlockney/markdown-resume/resume.md

 **Sr. Engineering Manager, Nike Communications Platform** Sep 2016 - Present

-Leading a cross-functional group of multiple teams to provide a unified, real-time communications platform.
+Leading a multiple teams across backend and frontend to provide a unified, real-time communications platform.
 Established the early groundwork of the platform and helped define and drive the larger platform strategy.
-This is still a very active project with high business value.
+This is still a very active project with a business value of at least $250M in attributable revenue.

 **Engineering Manager, Nike+ Platform** Jun 2015 - Sep 2016